gocd/docs.go.cd/content/extension_points/package_repository_extension.md

     2. Package material: Y adds P as a package material.
 Y no longer has to resolve P.

     It isn't advisable to do both as Y will then schedule twice.
 The choice depends on how closely the activities in pipeline X and Y are related.
 If it is important to see X and Y together in the same value stream map, then option \#1 makes sense.
 2. The second scenario is where GoCD does not know about how/who published the package.
 Perhaps it got published by a job in Jenkins.
 Or perhaps the package is an open source package on a public repository on the internet.
 In this case the only option is to use a package material.
 GoCD helps you trace back to the external origin of the package if the package creator adds trackback information to the package metadata.
 The details of this will vary by plugin.
-In case of the bundled yum plugin, we use the URL field in rpm metadata for this.
+In case of the Yum plugin, we use the URL field in rpm metadata for this.

 ### Permissions